glue-viz/glue/doc/scripting_interface.rst

 Custom Data Loaders
 ^^^^^^^^^^^^^^^^^^^
 .. _custom_data_factory:
-Glue let's you create custom data loader functions, to use from within the GUI.
+Glue lets you create custom data loader functions, to use from within the GUI.

 Here's a quick example: the default image loader in Glue